 It is important to remember that many car accident injuries don’t manifest themselves immediately after a crash.
 Symptoms may arise days, weeks, months, or even years later.
 If you believe there is any chance at all you’ve been injured in an accident, it is important to schedule an appointment for a complete medical evaluation.

 You may also wish to consult an attorney for advice on how to seek compensation for any and all expenses you will incur.
 Bear in mind that in most cases a personal injury claim in Florida must be filed within four years of the date of the accident.
-If you experience any of the common injuries from Miami car accidents or any other traffic-related injury, call Lavent Law, P.A. at (305) 440-0450.
+If you experience any of the common injuries from Miami car accidents or any other traffic-related injury, call Lavent Law Personal Injury Lawyer at (305) 257-9464.
 We are here to help.